appearing as GORDON LIGHTFOOT

 Rarely does he break character, usually only to introduce the band or give a personal message before the conclusion of the show.

 If you have read Mike’s newspaper work, heard him on the radio, seen him on TV or read any of the four books he has written about Michigan’s Mackinac Bridge or the U.S. Coast Guard cutter Mackinaw, his love of the Straits of Mackinac area is clear.

-Mike tours annually and will play more than 60 shows in five states and Canada in 2016.
+Mike tours annually and will play more than 60 shows in five states and Canada.

 “WHISPERS OF THE NORTH”